-Towards the end of UA1, (1990) Virdee, with four colleagues, started planning an experiment that would be able to identify the missing elements of the Standard Model (SM) and also to probe in full the physics of the TeV scale.
+Towards the end of UA1, (1990) Virdee, with a few colleagues, started planning an experiment that would be able to identify the missing elements of the Standard Model (SM) and also to probe in full the physics of the TeV scale.
 This was to become the Compact Muon Solenoid (CMS) experiment at the Large Hadron Collider , one of the most complex instruments science has ever seen.
 Planning for this experiment required a broad understanding of both the known and predicted physics panorama at the energy frontier as well as an appreciation and understanding of the potential, and applicability, of the various detection techniques within the complex physics programme.
 Since 1991 Virdee has played a crucial role in all phases of CMS.
 Over the last two decades this has covered conceptual design, intensive R&D, prototyping, construction, installation, commissioning, data-taking and finally physics exploitation.
 He has been the driving force behind many of the major technology decisions in CMS, especially the selection of the calorimeter technologies, including the change of front-end electronics chain in the electromagnetic calorimeter .
 The CMS hadron calorimeter uses the technique he had invented earlier.

 The ferocious conditions in the LHC, created by a billion proton-proton interactions per second, lead to a number of formidable experimental challenges .
 As a result, many detector techniques had to be pushed to the limit, and some invented, in order to ensure the performance needed to achieve the physics goals of CMS.
 One of the most critical technological innovations was the technique used by CMS for its electromagnetic calorimeter, namely lead tungstate scintillating crystals coupled to then novel silicon avalanche photodiodes.